top of page

 Aperture Synchronization

-• Operating Costs Grow Out of
+Operating Costs Grow Out of Your System Design

 SURFACE INTERFACE

-energy coupling boundary layer interaction removal efficiency
+energy coupling at the boundary layer, interaction removal efficiency, determines cleaning effectiveness.

 SYSTEM LOAD